sashjakk/roof-mate/README.md

 - fly.io for production

 ---
+# Show case

+---

 # Most interesting parts

 ---
 ## Interval

-Custom syntax for working with java.time.Instant (mostly for testing)
+Custom syntax for working with _java.time.Instant_ (mostly for testing)

 ```scala
   it should "check overlapping" in {